-12.7 Field Calculator
+12.5 Field Calculator

 The Field Calculator button in the attribute table allows you to perform calculations on the basis of existing attribute values or defined functions, for instance, to calculate length or area of geometry features.
-The results can be written to a new attribute field, a virtual field, or they can be used to update values in an existing field.
+The results can be written to a new attribute column, or they can be used to update values in an existing column.